 Similarly, Section 6.3 on Academic Governance makes it clear that academic bodies of the provider are responsible for maintaining oversight of academic and research integrity, including the monitoring of potential risks (Standard 6.3.2d).

-Section 7.2 on Information for Prospective and Current Students requires providers to give information on and expectations of academic integrity to students before their acceptance of an offer (Standard 7.2.2d).
+Section 7.2 on Information for Prospective and Current Students requires providers to make information on and expectations of academic integrity available to students before their acceptance of an offer (Standard 7.2.2d).
+(Note: This does not obviate or substitute for the need to revisit matters of academic integrity as part of enrolled students’ learning experiences).
 On admissions, appropriate credit for prior learning is a provider requirement under Standard 1.2.2b.

 Section 7.3 on Information Management requires providers to prevent unauthorised or fraudulent access to private or sensitive information, including information where unauthorised access may compromise academic or research integrity (Standard 7.3.3b).
 One example of this would be unauthorised access to students’ academic records.
 Standard 7.3.3c also obliges providers to document and record responses to allegations of misconduct and breaches of academic or research integrity.
 This can be the basis for analysis and identification of recurring issues.